ESMValGroup/ESMValTool/doc/sphinx/source/getting_started/inputdata.rst

 ======

-ESMValTool will look for existing data in the directories specified in the user config file.
+ESMValTool will look for existing data in the directories specified in the user configuration file.
 Alternatively, it can use an external tool called Synda (http://prodiguer.github.io/synda/index.html).
 Here, we describe the basic steps to configure EMSValTool to work with Synda.
 This is the recommended approach for first-time users to quickly obtain some data for